Hittner heats up, No. 21 Drake women reach MVC finale

 MOLINE, Ill.
 (AP) — Becca Hittner, the two-time Missouri Valley player of the year, scored 16 of her 22 points in the second half to propel No. 21 Drake into the conference tournament championship game with a 65-54 win over fourth-seeded Illinois State on Saturday.

 Sara Rhine added 15 points and 11 rebounds for the Bulldogs (27-5), who take a 12-game winning streak into the title game they have won the past two years.
-Drake faces the winner of second-seeded Missouri State and third-seeded Northern Iowa on Sunday.
+Drake faces second-seeded Missouri State on Sunday.

 Drake led most of the first quarter but Illinois State (19-12) led throughout the second quarter before the half ended tied at 26.
 The Redbirds built a six-point with less than four minutes to go in the third when the Bulldogs put together a 14-0 run in less than three minutes.
 Most of the damage came at the foul line as Drake was 8 of 10.